bw-lamb/parser-combinator/README.md

 ### Repeating Parsers

-Parsers can be repeated in two ways:
+Parsers can be repeated in three ways:

 - Using `any`: Matching zero or more successful parses
 ```